 - Consideration of a more effective and simple alternative to the current recognition and registration process.

-The newly appointed Industrial Relations Advisory Committee received their Instruments of Appointment from the Honourable Stephen Mc Clashie M.P., Minister of Labour at the College of Labour and Co-operative Studies, on Monday 01 November, 2021.
+The newly appointed Industrial Relations Advisory Committee received their Instruments of Appointment from the Honourable Stephen Mc Clashie M.P., Minister of Labour at the Ministry of Labour’s Head Office, Tower C, International Waterfront Centre, Port of Spain.